 Blogging is a huge topic and these posts just scratch the surface.
 I know its so tempting to jump right in and start writing your first blog post.
 Instructions?
 Who needs them you cry!
 (We have so many wonky bits of IKEA furniture in this house).

 But seriously, you will benefit hugely from learning how to set up your blog correctly.
 Take some time to dig out information online or do yourself a favor and splash out on a course.
 Maybe choose one of mine!

 Yes I know it’s frustrating that there’s so much to do when you’re itching to just start blogging!
-If you want to fast track, follow my FREE start a blog guide…
+If you want to fast track, sign up for my eCourse…